kuchin/EdgeLLM/blog.md

    - A boolean to check if the model is downloading
    - A boolean to check if the model is generating a response

-Here's how we implement this using React's useState hook (we will need to import it from react)
+Here's how we implement these states using React's useState hook (we will need to import it from react)

 ```typescript
 import { useState } from 'react';